 - Be yourself but stay anonymous.
 Don’t pretend to be anyone else or represent another person –whether that’s through screen name or content you post.
 Use this as an opportunity to share your own opinions and experiences.
 Just make sure to keep your log in details secure, and avoid posting your full name or any other identifying info. (see the next section which explains what not to post).

-- Remain anonymous – keeping the site anonymous helps people to be able to say what’s on their mind without fear of it getting back to anyone they know.
+- Remain anonymous – That means don't mention your name, or the names of other people you know or talk to.
+Keeping the site anonymous helps people to be able to say what’s on their mind without fear of it getting back to anyone they know.
 Help keep our spaces safe and supportive by staying anonymous - do not seek out other users on social media.

 - Give credit to others if you used their ideas or words.
 It’s only fair that you always respect copyright.
 If you’re concerned that someone has breached copyright please let us know via the contact us page.